-However, the OPEC+ production cuts agreed in April as well as the gradual unwind of the lock-down measures, is leading to a rebound in oil demand with oil prices rising and the forward oil price curve flattening.
-These trends have already started contributing to a gradual unwinding of floating storage and to a sharp correction in freight markets.
-The uncertainty regarding the future developments is still significant, also because of the risk of a second wave of Covid-19 contagion.
+The OPEC+ production cuts agreed in April as well as the gradual unwinding of the lock-down measures, led to a rebound in oil demand with oil prices rising and the forward oil price curve flattening up to around the end of August.
+These trends contributed to a gradual reduction of floating storage and to a sharp correction in freight markets.
+More recently in September, a resurgence of COVID 19 cases in Europe and acceleration of contagion in some large emerging markets, has dampened oil demand growth and contributed to some weakness in the front-end of the oil price curve, with some opportunities for floating storage re-emerging.
+The uncertainty regarding the future developments is still significant, also because of the risk of a more significant second wave of COVID-19 cases in developed economies.

-DIS has, however, been significantly strengthening its liquidity position in H1 2020 thanks to the strong freight markets and the recently announced vessel sales.
-Furthermore in H2 2020 DIS will benefit from significant contract coverage.
+DIS has, however, been significantly strengthening its liquidity position in 2020 thanks to the strong freight markets and the recently announced vessel sales.
+Furthermore, in H2 2020 DIS will benefit from significant contract coverage.
 The company is therefore favourably positioned to confront a near-term soft patch in the market.
-Longer-term, the expected slow-down in fleet growth in 2021, coupled with a rebound in oil products consumption, should contribute to a relatively quick rebalancing of markets and recovery in freight rates.
+Longer-term, the expected slow-down in fleet growth in 2021, coupled with a rebound in oil products consumption, should contribute to a relatively quick rebalancing of markets and a recovery in freight rates.